openstack/freezer/doc/source/user/installation.rst

 - freezer-scheduler

-**For windows following software must be installed pirior to Freezer Agent installation**
+**For windows following software must be installed prior to Freezer Agent installation**

 - Python 2.7
 - GNU Tar binaries (we recommend to follow [this guide]